NirDtig/audio-denoising-snn-ann-hybrid/README.md

 ## Architecture

-The model follows an **NSNet2-style speech enhancement architecture**.
+The project uses an **NSNet2-based speech enhancement architecture** as the starting point.

 The recurrent processing component is replaced with SNN layers.
 The final implementation contains two SNN blocks followed by fully connected layers for spectral-mask estimation.